PerlFFI/FFI-Platypus/README.md

     use FFI::CheckLib;
     use FFI::Platypus;

-    # NOTE: I ported this from the like named eg/notify.pl that came with FFI::Raw
+    # NOTE: I ported this from anoter Perl FFI library and it seems to work most
-    # and it seems to work most of the time, but also seems to SIGSEGV sometimes.
+    # of the time, but also seems to SIGSEGV sometimes.
+I saw the same behavior
-    # I saw the same behavior in the FFI::Raw version, and am not really familiar
+    # in the old version, and am not really familiar with the libnotify API to
-    # with the libnotify API to say what is the cause.
+    # say what is the cause.
 Patches welcome to fix it.

     my $ffi = FFI::Platypus->new;
     $ffi->lib(find_lib_or_exit lib => 'notify');